Issue #8: The Denial Machine

 The industry-wide MLR in 2024 was 88.9 percent on $1.586 trillion in total premiums (CMS MLR PUF 2024).
 But the Big 5 insurers (UnitedHealth, Elevance/Anthem, CVS/Aetna, Cigna, Humana) operate at an average MLR of just 80.6 percent on $190.8 billion in combined premiums, barely above the regulatory floor.
 That 8.3 percentage point gap between the Big 5 and the market average represents $15.8 billion in premiums that could flow to medical care but instead covers administrative costs and profit.

 How do they stay so close to the floor?
-The mechanisms include: reclassifying administrative spending as "quality improvement" (which counts toward the 80 percent), exploiting three-year MLR averaging to smooth over bad years, routing inflated payments through captive reinsurance arrangements, and accruing "performance bonuses" as medical expenses that are never paid out.
-Bernstein et al. estimated in JAMA Health Forum (2024) that MLR gaming extracts $11.8 billion to $20.7 billion annually.
+The mechanisms are documented by federal regulators and independent analysts: reclassifying administrative spending as "quality improvement" (which counts toward the 80 percent), exploiting three-year MLR averaging to smooth over bad years, routing inflated payments through captive reinsurance arrangements, and accruing "performance bonuses" as medical expenses that are never paid out.
+The Government Accountability Office flagged questionable quality-improvement expense classification as far back as 2018, and the Center for American Progress, Georgetown's Center on Health Insurance Reforms, and FREOPP have each catalogued how vertically integrated insurers push spending across the medical/administrative line.
+For scale, KFF reports that insurers rebated roughly $1.1 billion to consumers in 2024 for missing the floor, about $11.8 billion cumulatively since 2012; those rebates are what the rule claws back, not a measure of what the gaming leaves on the table.

 Our CMS MLR PUF analysis also shows that total industry administrative expenses reached $183.6 billion in 2024 (11.6 percent of premiums), with the largest single category being "Other General and Administrative" at 52.2 percent of admin costs ($95.9 billion).
 This catch-all category has limited transparency requirements, creating room for expense reclassification.